 That leads me to ” O’ kanje “and “A’ kanje”.
-The art of pronouncing the vocal A more like A or more like O. In Moscow it’s regarded fine to pronounce it like the open O and out in the country of course more like the closed A.
+The art of pronouncing the vocal A more like A or more like O. In Moscow it’s regarded excellent to pronounce it like the open O and out in the country, of course, more like the closed A.

-Again this brings me back to my first visit in Manchester England in 1966 where the local dialect had a distinct closed pronunciation of the vocals. ( A bit like John Lennon talked).
+Again this brings me back to my first visit to Manchester England in 1966 where the local dialect had a distinct closed pronunciation of the vocals. ( A bit like John Lennon talked).

 Another difference is the style of clothing or fashion even at the same time.

 Moving to Sweden in 1990 I saw that the women had very silk like clothes on always shining somehow.
-In Denmark we are very “down-to-earth” so that kind of clothes never sell.
-The same with hair styles.
-In Denmark we normally always have windy weather so we can’t make fancy hair styles.
-In Sweden the weather is a lot more stable so you see so beautiful hair styles every where.
+In Denmark, we are very “down-to-earth” so that kind of clothes never sells.
+The same with hairstyles.
+In Denmark, we usually always have windy weather so we can’t make fancy hairstyles.
+In Sweden, the climate is a lot more stable, so you see such beautiful hairstyles everywhere.

-If have been tempted to buy something very different from the Danish more simple or modest style, I have not been able to use it at home afterwards, but to fit in to another country you have to adjust to live there.
+If I have been tempted to buy something very different from the Danish more modest or straightforward style, I have not been able to use it at home afterwards but to fit into another country you have to adjust to living there.

 This journey takes me shortly to Finland in the seventies.
-I had met a Swedish speaking Finnish nurse at our common work at a ward in a hospital in Copenhagen and we became close friends.
-The stern and grave looking faces struck me, meeting her friends.
+I had met a Swedish speaking Finnish nurse at our everyday work at a ward in a hospital in Copenhagen, and we became close friends.
+The stern and grave-looking faces struck me, meeting her friends.
 I tried to laugh and make fun to see if I could soften up.
 I think it helped.

 The heavy influence of the Soviet Union had made the impact as Finland was forced to buy worthless things like wooden or sheet metal articles for the kitchen.
-They in turn had to export their goods of better quality to the “Big Bear” in the east.
-Twenty years before my visit the country was worn down from the consequences of the WWII.
-Most of their children had been evacuated to the Sweden and Denmark and many had died and the lack of food was immense.
+They, in turn, had to export their goods of better quality to the “Big Bear” in the east.
+Twenty years before my visit the country was worn down by the consequences of the WWII.
+Most of their children had been evacuated to the Sweden and Denmark, and many had died, and the lack of food was immense.

-There is always a good explanation to everything.
+There is always a reasonable explanation for everything.